nindalf/crypto/stanford/4-authenticated-encryption.md

 2. Guess a value g for the last byte of block i.
 Change the last byte of ciphertext block c[i-1] to (last-byte ⨁ g ⨁ 01) where 01 is the valid padding for a 15-byte long message
 3. If the guess is correct, the last byte of plaintext m[i] becomes g ⨁ g ⨁ 01 = 01 and the server tells us that the pad is valid.
 The max number of guesses is 256 and on average it should take 128 guesses

-Padding oracle is difficult to pull off on TLS because when the server receives a message with invalid_mac or invalid_pad, it tears down the connection and renogiates the key.
+Padding oracle is difficult to pull off on TLS because when the server receives a message with invalidmac or invalidpad, it tears down the connection and renogiates the key.

 It is however, possible to pull off this attack on IMAP servers.